PowerDNS/pdns/pdns/dnsdistdist/docs/reference/config.rst

   Print a list of all allowed netmasks.

+.. function:: showBinds()

+  Print a list of all the current addresses and ports dnsdist is listening on, also called ``frontends``

 .. function:: showResponseLatency()

-  show a plot of the response time latency distribution
+  Show a plot of the response time latency distribution

 .. function:: showServers()